 Pancreatic Cancer Symptoms and What You Should Know About Them

 The primary function of the Pancreas (a gland organ located in the abdomen), is to secrete digestive juices into the small intestine.
-The Pancreas also produces insulin which helps in regulating the body’s sugar levels.
+The Pancreas also produces a specific hormone which helps in regulating the body’s sugar levels.
 Cancer is, by its very nature, a stealthy disease.
 Pancreatic Cancer Symptoms will not appear until the disease has taken hold.

 Exocrine tumours are the most common type of Pancreatic Cancer.
 (Exocrine refers to the enzyme producing cells which help in food digestion).
 These tumours make their presence felt through yellowing of the skin and eyes (jaundice), pain in the abdomen that spreads to the back and unexpected weight loss.
 Symptoms can be indistinct so you are advised to seek early medical attention.
 There are other Pancreatic Cancer symptoms that may be caused by other illnesses.
 It is important to take note of them, especially when they appear in a cluster as they may well be a sign of Pancreatic Cancer.
 These include indigestion, blood clots (typically in the deep veins in the legs or in smaller veins elsewhere in the body), fever and any bowel changes.
 Itching and the occasional urge to vomit are other symptoms to look out for.

 A pre-existing diabetic condition may create conditions for the disease to insinuate itself into the Pancreas.
 Diabetes is an indication that you are not producing enough glucose regulating hormone thus creating a surfeit of sugar in the body.
 This sugar is expelled when passing urine and will cause these secondary symptoms that may point to the presence of Pancreatic Cancer in the body.
 These secondary symptoms include excess urine, thirst, weakness, chronic hunger and weight loss.